westonMS/ecen520_student/resources/assignment_mechanics.md

 These commits will help me improve the labs and provide better feedback.
 Further, I plan on using your commit history as part of a training set for a machine learning project I am working on (this project will collect examples of "non working" HDL code, the error messages that were generated, and the fixes that were made to get the code working).

-When committing your code after you experience a problem, you must add a commit message with the following form: `"ERR:<error code> <Error summary>"`.
+When committing your code after you experience a problem add a commit message with the following form: `"ERR:<error code> <Error summary>"`.
 This message is needed for me to review the various types of errors you are experiencing and see how you resolve the problem.
 The following error codes should be used:
 * VLOG: An error with the QuestaSim module compilation.
 Use this error code for VHDL errors as well (the VCOM tool in QuestaSim)
-* VSIM: An error when trying to run the vsim simulation tool.
+* SIM: An error when trying to run the vsim simulation tool.
 Note that this code should not be used when your module simulates but operates incorrectly.
 This is for errors in the elaboration process before starting the vsim simulation.
 * TEST: When your module fails a simulation testbench
 * SYNTH: An error with the synthesis process (`synth_design`)
 * IMPL: An error during the implementation process (`opt_design`, `place_design`, `route_design`, or `write_bitstream`)